teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 sudo echo "i2c-piix4" > /etc/modules-load.d/i2c.conf
 ```
 This should start the necessary i2c components on boot, but you can fire them up manually with `modprobe i2c-dev` and `modprobe i2c-piix4`.
 This was all that was needed to start having the RAM/SPD temps show in `sensors` and the RGB control to become available in `OpenRGB`.
 I didn't need to install anything extra, but I did install `i2c-tools` via `dnf` to be able to run diagnostic commands like `i2cdetect`.
 You may be able to get by without these.

+> [!NOTE]
+> _The below section calls out some onboard motherboard RGB that's not controllable with the latest stable release of OpenRGB, but I'm now running the Pipeline (Experimental) build (specifically `4639833b`) and I am able to control it.
+The only thing I cannot control now is the RGB on my new Gigabyte Radeon RX 9070 GAMING OC GPU.
+I'm leaving the not below up until all of this is in the latest stable release of OpenRGB._

 One annoyance is there's some RGB on the motherboard it self that doesn't appear to be controllable.
 There's [an open issue](https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/4306) for it (many other Gigabyte boards included) and have been merged into this issue.
 I signed up for notifications and hope to solve it once it's merged as it appears they do have it sorted.
 Until then, that one LED under a heatsink shines bright white.